Prad06/stackoverflow-tag-prediction/README.md

 ## Model

 The model is built using natural language processing (NLP) techniques and machine learning algorithms.
 Details about the model architecture and training process can be found in the `model` directory.
+(Will be shared on request, reach out to choudhari.pra@northeastern.edu)

 ## Results

 The performance of the model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 Detailed results and analysis can be found in the `results` directory.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.